tabler/tabler/pages/_docs/breadcrumb.md

 ---
 title: Breadcrumb
 menu: docs.breadcrumb
-description: Indicate the current page’s location within a navigational hierarchy that automatically adds separators via CSS.
+description: Breadcrumbs are used to show the current website or app location and reduce the number of actions users have to take.
+Thanks to breadcrumbs, they can easily navigate within the website hierarchy and better understand its structure.
 bootstrap-link: components/breadcrumb/
 ---

 ## Default markup

-The dividers are automatically created in the content of the `:before` pseudo-element of li tags.
-You can inform the current page using the `active` modifier in a `li` tag.
-It will disable the navigation of inner links.
+Add the `:before` pseudo-element in `li` tags to use the default separators.
+The `active` modifier in a `li` tag will help you indicate the current page location and facilitate navigation within your website or app.

 {% capture code %}
 {% include ui/breadcrumb.html %}